-The calculator generates a sample financial aid award based on your financial information and Holy Cross College’s current aid policies.
-The process should take less than ten minutes.
-The calculator is designed to provide a first look at what a family can expect to pay in much less time than it would take to complete the FAFSA.
+The Holy Cross College Net Price Calculator generates a sample financial aid award based on your financial information and Holy Cross’s current aid policies.
+In approximately 10 minutes the calculator will provide a first look at what you can expect to pay—in less time than it takes to complete the FAFSA.

-The calculator does not capture all the information used to evaluate financial need, but it should provide a starting place for a conversation about financing a Holy Cross College education.
-Please keep in mind this is an estimator and that actual award packages will likely not be precise from the results of the calculator.
+The calculator doesn’t capture all information used to evaluate financial need, but it will provide a starting place for a conversation about financing a Holy Cross education.
+Remember, this is an estimator; actual award packages will likely not precisely match the results of the calculator.

-- If possible, use figures from you and your parent(s)’ 2016 US tax return documents.
-You can use estimates, but the results may be less accurate.
+- If possible, use figures from you and your parent(s)’ 2019 U.S. tax return documents.
+You can estimate, but the results may be less accurate.

-- Parent income information needs to be reported for the parent(s) that the student is currently living with.
+- Report parent income information for the parent(s) that you’re currently living with.
 If a parent is remarried, income information for the stepparent will also need to be reported.

-- We recommend having recent account statements (savings, checking, investment, etc.) available as well as records of any untaxed income (payments to tax deferred pension and savings plan, child support, etc.) that was earned in 2016.
+- We recommend having recent account statements (savings, checking, investment, etc.) available, as well as records of any untaxed income (payments to tax deferred pension and savings plan, child support, etc.) that was earned in 2019.

-- Remember that the calculator does not submit any information to Holy Cross College’s Student Financial Aid Office.
-To apply for aid, please complete the FAFSA at fafsa.ed.gov.
-Holy Cross College’s school code is 007263.
+- The calculator does not submit any information to Holy Cross College’s Student Financial Aid Office.
+To apply for aid, please complete the FAFSA.
+Our school code is 007263.